zohayer-mehtab/attentive-subtab-fraud-detection/README.md

 **Figure 8.** Ablation results across architectural and training-recipe variants.

-**Key finding (H3, attention fusion — supported)**: comparing the full model against the no-attention variant isolates attention's effect: it raises recall from 0.5385 → 0.6912 (t ≈ 4.36, p < .001) and AUROC from 0.7514 → 0.7835 (t ≈ 2.67, p ≈ .02), but lowers PR-AUC from 0.1539 → 0.0665 (t ≈ −8.23, p < .001).
-This is the clearest evidence in the study for an architectural effect, and it is a trade-off, not a free lunch.
+**Key finding (H3, attention fusion — supported for AUROC, borderline for recall)**: comparing the full model against the no-attention variant isolates attention's effect: it raises AUROC from 0.7514 → 0.7813 (t ≈ 2.48, p ≈ .03) and recall from 0.5385 → 0.6097, though high seed-to-seed variance keeps this short of conventional significance (t ≈ 2.03, p ≈ .06).
+It significantly lowers PR-AUC from 0.1539 → 0.0665 (t ≈ −8.23, p < .001).
+The clearest unambiguous architectural effect of attention is therefore the AUROC/PR-AUC trade-off; the recall gain is directionally consistent but not decisively established here.

 **Key finding (H1, subsetting + dedicated encoding — not supported in isolation)**: the monolithic single-encoder baseline and the no-attention (dedicated encoders + mean-pooling) variant are statistically indistinguishable on all three metrics, despite the four dedicated encoders together holding roughly 4× the parameters of the monolithic encoder.
 Dedicated encoding alone does not measurably help; the benefit only appears once attention fusion is added on top.